data-psl/data-psl.github.io/intensive-week-ecofi.md

 header-img: "img/dauphine-back.jpg"
 ---

-As part of the special "transverse program" DATA of PSL, we organize the Eco/Finance IA summer school.
+As part of the special "transverse program" DATA of PSL, we organize the Eco/Finance AI summer school.
 You want to learn:
 - How AI can interact with economics and finance ?
 - How to build machine learning models from data ?
 - What is the connection between causality and machine learning ?